 Baby’s Tears, Mind-Your-Own-Business, Etc.

 Soleirolia soleirolii (Req.)
-Dandy is the correct and accepted scientific name for this plant.
+Dandy is the accepted scientific name for this plant.
 It was described as such by James Edgar Dandy in Feddes Repertorium (Berlin) in 1965.
 It was first named and described as Helxine soleirolii by Esprit Requien in Annales des Sciences Naturelles in 1825.

-My sister and niece like coming down from the city to plant shop at the Amish greenhouses.
+My sister and niece like coming down from the city to plant shop at the local greenhouses.
 She had been asking me if I had seen any Baby’s Tears for a while (among other plants) and I really didn’t know what she was talking about.
 My interest hasn’t really been in houseplants so I guess that’s why I hadn’t noticed them.

 Anyway, in 2017, they came and she found her Baby’s Tears at Wagler’s Greenhouse.
 We went to the other three greenhouses and they bought several plants.
 I had already been so I didn’t buy any more at the time.
 When they were leaving, I had a hidden agenda… I had my eye on her Baby’s Tears.
 I started to break a piece off and it was a good thing she didn’t have a weapon.
 She said, “WHAT ARE YOU DOING?”
 OH, the look on her face!
 I told her I wanted a piece so I could figure out what it was.
 She finally said, “Oh, OK.”
 For a minute I began to wonder!